cx-prog-lang/.github/profile/README.md

 Cx features consider the following categories of potential benefits to legacy C:

- - **Code Resiliency/Safety**: improve code resiliency and safety against any future uses or changes.
+ - **B1.
+Code Resiliency/Safety**: improve code resiliency and safety against any future uses or changes.
- - **Development Productivity**: promote productivity in using the language.
+ - **B2.
+Development Productivity**: promote productivity in using the language.
- - **Canonicalization**: provide a canonical way to implement idiomatic functionalities.
+ - **B3.
+Canonicalization**: provide a canonical way to implement idiomatic functionalities.